SoyGema/Codelab_pysc2_mini_games/README.md

 Please, note that this is a template .
 The proposed structure might change after recieved feedback about the proposed structure .
+The goal is to upload 1st iteration in 3rd and 4th of November

 ## Install the Polymer-CLI